mengrenzi/LeetcodeMrz/readme.md

-This repositories relates to Leetcode, codes samples in books and codes in interview.
+This repository relates to Leetcode, codes samples in books and codes in interview.